-Wondering how to write an invitation to become a board member?
-Below you'll find an example of an advisory board letter you can use to invite people to serve on your small business's board.
+Looking for people to serve on the advisory board of your small business, but not sure how to invite them?
+Below you'll find a sample advisory board invitation letter you can use to recruit people to serve on your small business' board.

 To persuade people to serve on your board you need to craft an invitation letter that describes the benefits of becoming an advisory board member for your business.
 In other words, just as in any other kind of marketing, you are making a pitch and you have to make joining your board as attractive as possible to your potential recruit.

-The following is a sample of how an invitation to become a board member letter should be structured with directions for writing the content - feel free to customize it as required and use it to invite people to serve on your own small business advisory board.
+The following is a sample of how an invitation to become a board member letter should be structured, including directions for writing the content.
+Feel free to customize it for your own situation and use it to invite people to serve on your own small business advisory board.

 Your company letterhead